-According to the American Academy of Orthopaedic Surgeons, there are three muscles or muscle groups that are most susceptible to spasm.
+According to the American Academy of Orthopaedic Surgeons, there are three muscles or muscle groups most susceptible to spasm.
 These are the calf muscles (gastrocnemius), the back of your thighs (hamstrings), and the front of your legs (quadriceps).

 Two major causes of muscle spasms

 There are two leading causes of muscle spasms.
-The first is muscle fatigue aggravated by overstretching, which in layman’s terms would be making a muscle do more than what it has been conditioned for.
+The first is muscle fatigue aggravated by overstretching, which in layman’s terms, would be making a muscle do more than what it has been conditioned for.
 Muscle fatigue or “altered neuromuscular control” is the prime pathophysiological cause of muscle cramping.

 Three tips to prevent muscle spasms